Charliecoolswag/FightingGameProject/Blogs/ProjectBlog.md

 * The player characters only hava about four directional moves ⬆️⬇️⬅️➡️ and one or two punch moves like side punch 👊, jump punch, and subsequently forward or head block to block those moves ✋
 * The players can only change their type following a timer in the health UI.
 This will incentivize players to geuss what type the opposing player will choose to pick, as to create suspense and make a fun interesting fighting experience with fewer resources.

+>[!IMPORTANT]
+>The game's themathics will take inspiration and be a soft parody of the Tekken games

 Further moves or interactions could then be added to make the game more dynamic and fun but the above will be the main idea for the game.